 A release is a version of your code deployed to an environment.
-When you notify Sentry about a release, you can easily identify new issues, regressions, whether an issue is resolved in the next release, and apply source maps.
+When you notify Sentry about a release, you can easily identify new issues and regressions, whether an issue is resolved in the next release, and apply source maps.

 Releases also offer significant additional features when you fully configure your SDK: